MaharajaGithub/Django-To-Do-List-App/README.md

 5. This app is entirely written in python, django, html and css.
 The database i use here is heroku:postgresql database.

-6. The Django to do list app is deployed in heroku platform.
+6. And the App Deployment is done in heroku

+   you can check it out here https://mahatodolist.herokuapp.com/